Open Materials Generation with Inference-Time Reinforcement Learning: Experiments

 \section{Experiments}

 We use OMatG-IRL to present the first application of policy-gradient RL to CSP.
-We show that the relative energy per atom can be effectively reinforced, achieving reductions of approximately $\qty{0.5}{\electronvolt}$ per atom.
-The flexible design of OMatG further allows us to demonstrate that the velocity-only RL approach that we introduced in \cref{sec:noscores} achieves performance comparable to the score-based RL approach in \cref{sec:scores}.
-Finally, we show that velocity-annealing OMatG-IRL can replace handcrafted annealing schedules while enabling accurate CSP with at least one order of magnitude fewer integration steps.
+We show that the relative energy per atom can be effectively reinforced, achieving reductions of approximately $\qty{0.5}{\electronvolt}$ per atom (see \cref{sec:full}).
+The flexible design of OMatG further allows us to demonstrate that the velocity-only RL approach of \cref{sec:noscores} achieves robust performance comparable to the score-based RL approach in \cref{sec:scores}.
+Finally, we show that velocity-annealing OMatG-IRL can replace handcrafted annealing schedules while enabling accurate CSP with at least one order of magnitude fewer integration steps (see \cref{sec:scale}).